 This post may contain affiliate links.
 Please read our disclosure policy.

-My mom has been making pineapple upside down cake for years.
-It’s a family favorite and a dessert recipe that my dad LOVES!
+Grandma has been making pineapple upside down cake for decades.
+It’s a family FAVORITE dessert that happens to be grandpa’s favorite!

-• Easy.
-With a quick prep, it’s a showstopper that is quite simple!
+• 10-minute prep!
+With a quick prep, this moist cake is showstopper that is quite simple!

-• For friends.
+• For sharing.
 This is an incredible summer treat perfect for barbecues, parties, and holiday get-togethers.
+It’s one we love to share!

 Ingredients